MarcLlopart/Discord-Community-Dynamics/README.md

-# Discord-Community-Dynamics
+# Discord Community Dynamics

-OCEAN Protocol Data Challenge #3 2024
+## OCEAN Protocol Data Challenge #3 2024

 The following files have been used to complete the challenge:
 - 1_data_exploration.ipynb: contains the first EDA and some preprocessing